oversize/cdktf-python-rust-lambda/README.md

-# A Python lambda deployed with CDKTF
+# A Rust lambda deployed with CDKTF

 This project implements a lambda function in rust that is deployed to aws using the cdktf in python.
 The lambda does not do anything